-This can give you and your carer a break from each other, or provide you with some support if your carer is away.
-Respite care can mean someone comes to stay in your home or you stay temporarily in a care home.
+This can give a break or provide some support if a carer is away.
+Respite care can mean someone comes to stay in the home or the person with dementia stays temporarily in a care home.

-Self-directed support
+Self-directed Support

-There are different ways care from your local council is offered and funded.
-Self-directed support gives you more control over how care and support is provided and new legislation means all councils must offer various options, including payments direct to you.
+There are different ways care from your Health and Social Care Partnership is offered and funded.
+Self-directed Support gives more control over how care and support is provided and new legislation means all councils must offer various options, including payments direct to you.

 The term 'personal assistant' is often used to describe a person you employ using direct payments to help you remain independent and do the things you enjoy.
-For instance, they may accompany you to social and sporting events as well as helping with everyday tasks like shopping.
+For instance, they may accompany a person with dementia to social and sporting events as well as helping with everyday tasks like shopping.